All Products

 • API Asset Overview: displays the total number of API assets, the number of active APIs, and the number of deactivated APIs.

-• Security Events: displays the names, API paths, domain names, attack sources, and occurrence time of the security events.
+• Security Events: displays the names, API paths, domain names, attack sources, and occurrence time of security events.

 Feature description

 The API security module automatically sorts the APIs of services that are protected by WAF and detects API security risks based on a built-in detection mechanism and custom detection policies.
 The module allows you to monitor cross-border transfers of sensitive data and trace sensitive data leaks.
 This can help you configure comprehensive management and security protection policies for your APIs.
-In addition to the statistics on the Overview tab, the API security module also provides information on asset management, risks and events, compliance check and tracing and auditing, and security policy configuration.
+In addition to the statistics on the Overview tab, the API security module provides information on asset management, risks and events, compliance check and tracing and auditing, and policy configurations.

 • The asset management feature supports the query, statistics, and management of asset information.